igorkry/tnt4j-streams/README.md

 #### Activity Java object (POJO) parser

 * `SupportedClass` - defines class name of parser supported objects.
-Parser can have multiple property definitions.
+Parser can have multiple definitions of this property.
 It is useful when just some specific set of objects has to be handled by this parser instead of all passed objects.
 (Optional)

     sample:
 ```xml